Pete Stanton

 Pete Stanton is an American college football coach and athletic director.
-He is currently the head football coach and athletic director at Dickinson State University, holding the position of head coach since December of 2013 and athletic director since May of 2017.
+He is the head football coach and athletic director for Dickinson State University, holding the position of head coach since 2014 and athletic director since 2017.

 Playing career

 A native of Baker, Montana, Stanton played college football as a safety at Dickinson State University in the mid-1980s.
-While there he helped the Blue Hawks win two NDCAC championships as well helping lead them to two NAIA playoff appearances.
-Stanton was named to the NDCAC All-Conference team twice, was named as an NAIA Academic All-American in 1987, and was also named as an first-team NAIA All-American in 1987.
+While there he helped the Blue Hawks win two North Dakota College Athletic Conference (NDCAC) championships and make two appearances in the NAIA Division II football national championship playoffs.
+Stanton was named to the All-NDCAC team twice.
+He named a first-team NAIA All-American and a NAIA Academic All-American in 1987.

 Coaching career

 Early coaching career

-Following his graduation from Dickinson State in 1987, Stanton spent 9 seasons as the head coach at Terry High School in Terry, Montana.
+Following his graduation from Dickinson State in 1987, Stanton spent nine seasons as the head football coach at Terry High School in Terry, Montana.
 While there he accumulated a 70–20 overall record and appeared in three state title games.
-He then spent two seasons as the head coach of Belgrade High School in Belgrade, Montana.
+He then served two seasons as the head football coach at Belgrade High School in Belgrade, Montana.